Teahouse Treks

 Day 02: Fly to Lukla and Trek to Phakding

 Early in the morning, you will fly to Lukla.
-During peak season, flights may operate from Manthali / Ramechhap.
-Your agency will confirm the final plan.
+During peak season, the flight may operate from Manthali / Ramechhap.
+We will confirm the final flight plan.

 After landing in Lukla, you will meet the trekking crew.
-Then, the trek begins with a gentle walk toward Phakding.
+From there, the trek begins with an easy walk toward Phakding.
+The trail passes small villages, prayer wheels, mani walls, and views of green hills.

 • Altitude: Lukla – approx. 2,840m / 9,318ft; Phakding – approx. 2,610m / 8,563ft